-Our control condition improved support for UHC while our intervention did not
+Our ‘passive’ intervention improved support for UHC while our ‘active’ intervention did not

 Proposed Mediational Effects

 Tingley and colleagues (2014) as well as Frazier & Tix (2004) describe the necessary procedures to test mediational hypothesis.
 For H2a, we posit that perceived equity is a mediating variable for the causal effect of our intervention condition on support for UHC.
 The initial step in fitting our mediation model is to have our measure of perceived equity modelled as a function of our intervention condition and all covariates.
 We then have our support for UHC outcome variable modelled as a function of our measure of perceived equity (the proposed mediator) and the same set of covariates we used in our previous step.
 Finally, we generate 1000 bootstrap simulations using a quasi-Bayesian monte-carlo method based on normal approximation to estimate the average causal mediational effects and average direct effects of perceived equity on support for UHC.
 In support of H2a, the effect of our explicit HBP on support for UHC was partially mediated via the perceived equality of the HBP.
 We observed a statistically significant effect of experimental condition on our proposed mediating variable, perceived equality, t(820) = -3.551 ,p < .001.
-Perceived equality decreased 10.49 points in our intervention condition compared to our control condition.
+Perceived equality decreased 10.49 points in our ‘active’ intervention compared to our ‘passive’ intervention.
 Furthermore, we observed a statistically significant effect of perceived equality on our outcome variable, support for UHC, t(821) = 18.243 , p < .001.
 Support for UHC increased by .424 points for every point of increase in perceived equality.
 After computing 1000 bootstrapped samples, our estimate for our indirect effect was -2.72 (95% CI = -4.43, -1.03), thus our estimated average causal mediation effect is significant (p = 0.002).
 In opposition to H2b, the effect of our explicit HBP on support for UHC was not mediated by the comprehensibility of the HBP.
 This is since we do not see a significant effect of experimental condition on our proposed mediating variable, comprehensibility, t(820) = -0.805 , p =0.421.

 Path Diagram showing the effect of condition on UHC Support and Percieved Equity

 We chose to illustrate our proposed mediational relationship using a path diagram.
 Again, in support of H1a, we see that there is a mediational relationship between condition and UHC through the effect of perceived equity.
-Increased perceived equity increases support for UHC, and the control condition both has greater support for UHC, as well as greater perceived equity.
+Increased perceived equity increases support for UHC, and the ‘passive’ intervention both has greater support for UHC, as well as greater perceived equity.

 Moderating Effect of Numeracy